2026 NBA Draft: Braylon Mullins Scouting Report

 Player Overview

-Braylon Mullins is a highly skilled guard with size and a terrific feel for the game.
-A McDonald’s All-American and consensus five-star prospect, he built his reputation as one of the most dangerous shooters in the country during his prep career in Indiana.
-At 6-foot-6, he combines perimeter shot-making with scoring versatility.
-Mullins is comfortable playing with the ball in his hands or away from it, has shown growth as a passer and cutter, and carries himself with confidence and competitiveness.
-Now at UConn, he's stepped into a system that values spacing and shooting, giving him an opportunity to contribute right away and prove himself as a legitimate NBA prospect.
+Braylon Mullins is a highly skilled guard with size and a strong feel for the game.
+A McDonald’s All-American and consensus five-star prospect out of high school, he earned a reputation as one of the most dangerous shooters in the country.
+That ability has carried over to UConn, where he has continued to showcase his perimeter shot-making and overall scoring versatility.
+At 6-foot-6, Mullins is comfortable operating with the ball in his hands or playing off it.
+He has also shown growth as a passer and cutter, while consistently playing with confidence and competitiveness.
+This season, he stepped into a UConn system that emphasizes spacing and shooting, giving him an opportunity to contribute immediately, and he has subsequently strengthened his case as a legitimate NBA prospect.

-"Braylon Mullins’ combination of positional size, confident approach, and, most importantly, his shooting and shot-making ability has scouts already buzzing." — Matt Babcock, NBA Draft Analyst
+"Braylon Mullins has the positional size, confidence, and, most importantly, the shooting and shot-making ability that translate well to the NBA level and make him a highly appealing prospect." — Matt Babcock, NBA Draft Analyst

 Strengths